Sundarban National Park

 Tour Overview

-Where the land meets the sea at the southern tip of West Bengal lies the Indian Sunderbans, a stretch of impenetrable mangrove forest of great size and bio-diversity.
-A UNESCO World Heritage Site, the Sunderbans is a vast area covering 4264 square km in India alone.
-The Indian Sunderbans forms the largest Tiger Reserve and National Park in India.
+Where the land meets the sea at the southern tip of West Bengal lies the Indian Sunderbans, a stretch of impenetrable mangrove forest of great size and biodiversity.
+A UNESCO World Heritage Site, the Sundarbans is a vast area covering 4264 square km in India alone.
+The Indian Sunderbans form the largest Tiger Reserve and National Park in India.
 A paradise for birdwatchers, the list includes such rarities as the Masked Finfoot, Mangrove Pitta and the Mangrove Whistler.

 Sunderbans- The Land of Adaptations